 We approve thoughtful change that follows guidelines more quickly.
 Occupancy and use are not subject to review.
 We will not issue construction permits for work on designated properties without Commission approval.

-We have a this list of designated and pending landmarks, and denied or demolished historic properties.
+We have this list of designated and pending landmarks, and denied or demolished historic properties.
 Contact BLC@boston.gov for further information.

 How to designate a Landmark or District

 Petitioners must meet with the Landmarks Commission Executive Director before starting a petition.
 Please email BLC@boston.gov to set up a meeting.Petitioners take an active role in the process:

 Before your meeting, find out as much as you can about the history of the resource you'd like to landmark.
 For guidance, please review our research and technical assistance resources.

 In general, the process to Landmark a significant historic resource begins with a complete petition.
 This petition must be signed by 10 registered Boston voters.
 A Landmarks Commissioner or the Mayor can also submit a petition.If the Landmarks Commission votes to accept the petition:

 The property is added to the pending Landmarks list.
 The next step is to prepare a Study Report.
 After a Study Report is completed, the commission votes on the designation.
 The Mayor and City Council also vote on designation.